alexarchambault/shapeless-refined-std/README.md

-# shapeless-pimped-std
+# shapeless-refined-std

-*Pimping the standard library with shapeless*
+*Adding type-level sweetness to the standard library*

-**shapeless-pimped-std** is an attempt at pimping the standard library, collections mostly, using the typelevel collections: tuples, shapeless' `HList` and `Sized`.
+**shapeless-refined-std** enriches the standard library, collections mostly, using the typelevel collections: tuples, shapeless' `HList` and `Sized`.

 Whenever possible, it provides alternatives with stronger types to standard library collections' methods that can either